How I Cleaned Up My Site After It Was Hacked and Blocklisted

 This is still a problem since W3Techs also found that over 17.8% of WordPress sites are not up-to-date, meaning recent security patches won’t mean a thing for these folks and their sites are open to attack.

 For the rest of us, while most of these vulnerabilities are now completely resolved, seeing the history of WordPress from this perspective shines a strong light on the actual security concerns, which are related to WordPress and don’t have much to do with the platform itself.

 In my case, I got hacked because a site I hosted on my VPS was not regularly updated.
 I let it slide because it was a site I set up for a temporary solution.
 I know, I know, that’s terribly irresponsible and I’m not giving an excuse, just an explanation.

-Not only that, I didn’t take many special security precautions.
-I didn’t install a security plugin, limit the login page to only my IP address or backup my site.
-In fact, the only thing I did right was choose a username that wasn’t “admin” and set a strong password.
+Not only that, I didn’t take any special security precautions.
+I didn’t install a security plugin, limit the login page to only my IP address, or backup my site.
+In fact, the only thing I did right was choosing a username that wasn’t “admin” and set a strong password.

 This was all especially dangerous since this one site that I was supposed to delete ages ago ended up affecting several other sites on my server.
 The hacker used this one site to gain entry into a couple of my other sites.
 Talk about a headache.

 Luckily, I had a security plugin activated on my other sites and the exploit was quickly detected.
 With an hour, I was able to clean everything up.
 So yes, I was hacked, but I got lucky this time.